JeffDeCola/hello-go-deploy-gke/README.md

 [gke cheat sheet](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-kubernetes-engine.md)
 for more detailed information and some nice illustrations.

-There are x steps to deployment on `gke`,
+There are ??? steps to deployment on `gke`,

 * tbd